Arech/AF_randomc_h/README.md

 #### Note for overclockers

-CRandomSFMT class contains very tight loops of SSE instructions which may lead to hardware fault on overclocked CPUs.
-I had to lower CPU frequency from 3900Mhz to 3500Mhz and raise some voltages to make my PC stable (it had been working fine on 3900Mhz for half a year before that, successfully passing all pretty intensive stability tests).
+CRandomSFMT class contains very tight loops of SSE instructions which may lead to hardware faults / BSODs on overclocked CPUs.
+I had to lower CPU frequency from 3900Mhz to 3500Mhz and raise some voltages to make my PC stable again (it had been working fine on 3900Mhz for half a year before that, successfully passing all available pretty intensive stability tests).
 You've been warned.